wingel/wingel.github.io/_posts/2016-05-27-another-look-at-sds7102-hardware.md

 They are configured via a SPI bus.
 I need to figure out where these pins, chip select/latch enable, clock and data in are connected.

-Next to the external trigger input there is more OP Amp, U36 and one more mechanical relay KA.
+Next to the external trigger input there is one more OP Amp, U36 and one more mechanical relay KA.
 I don't know exactly what they do.
 First I want to figure out how the relay is controlled and later I can try to figure out how it works.